-At this point, let’s assume that you still have money remaining.
-You’re trying to decide whether to use this money to make extra payments on your student loans, or make bigger strides towards your retirement savings.
+Now, let’s assume that you still have money remaining each month.
+You’re trying to decide whether to use this money to make extra payments on your student loans or make bigger strides toward your retirement savings.
 Where do you go from here?

 Figuring out the answer starts with knowing your limits.

 Take note of how far away you are from reaching the IRS maximum on annual contributions.
 There’s a cap on how much you’re allowed to contribute to your 401(k) each year.
 In 2021, that limit is $19,500, with an additional $6,500 catch-up limit for those ages 50 and up.

 If you’re close to maxing out your retirement account, you might decide to reach that maximum threshold.
 Cross it off your list.
 At that point, you can turn your full energy toward aggressively repaying your student loans faster.